Acalypha wilkesiana: Cultivation

 In South Florida and tropical America, copperleaf is a popular outdoor plant that provides colour throughout the year.
 It is used in mixed hedges and shrub borders and as a specimen shrub.
 Elsewhere copperleaf is grown as an annual where its spectacular foliage replaces flowers from late summer until frost.
 Copperleaf is also grown indoors as a container plant.
 However, it must be maintained in a warm, humid, bright environment.

 Light

 The plant does fine in partial shade or sun.
 It prefers a position sheltered from strong winds, and a fertile, organic soil.
 Indoor plants do well in medium light, but leaf colour develops best on plants kept in bright light.

 Moisture

-Outdoors, copperleaf does best in a rich, moist, but fast-draining soil.
+Outdoors, copperleaf does best in rich, moist, but fast-draining soil.
 Indoor plants do better in a soilless potting mix, with the medium constantly moist, but not saturated.
 Daily misting is recommended for indoor plants with only spare watering in winter.

 Hardiness

 Copperleaf is suited to USDA Zones 10-11.
-Although growing best in USDA Zones 10-11, copperleaf seems to have established in Zone 9a in Central Florida.
-Indoor plants should be kept above 55 F. Copperleaf can also be grown as an annual.
+Although growing best in USDA Zones 10-11, copperleaf seems to have been established in Zone 9a in Central Florida.
+Indoor plants should be kept above 55 F. Copperleaf can also be grown annually.